hitokiri-mata/katacoda-courses/kubernetes-chaos/pure-chaos/step4-snowflake-melter.md

 Every minute a new Pod will create and run the chaos logic.
 Kubernetes automatically purges the older Job Pods.
 Getting the logs from all the Jobs is a bit tricky, but there is a common client tool called [Stern](https://github.com/wercker/stern) that collates and displays logs from related Pods.

-`stern snowflake-melter --container-state terminated --since 2m`{{execute}}
+`stern snowflake-melter --container-state terminated --since 2m --timestamps`{{execute}}

-You will discover in the logs that the code is reporting that its not finding Pods that are eligible for deleting.
+You will discover in the logs that the code is reporting that it's not finding Pods that are eligible for deleting.

 `No eligible Pods found with annotation chaos=yes.`